Last updated 5/19/22

 Dear Friends, Family and Everyone,

 Here are useful links and books.
 I am an activist, and I have come to learn how useful information can be to help others and those in need.
-This is a compilation of pivotal links and books for you to use and share.
-This collection ranges from the eclectic (but interesting!) to the essential.
 Not every link or book is for everyone, but there is something for everyone.
-Just dive right in!
 And please help those in need with this if you can by sharing this information responsibly.
 Your help makes a miracle!

-And I hope you will take a moment for yourself, and allow yourself to feel love.
+I hope you will take a moment for yourself, and allow yourself to feel love.
 You will really enjoy what comes next.
 Don’t be distracted by anything… let the calm, cool sense of peace and love in your heart outweigh all of the chaos in your life.
 Only the meaning of life, the experience of love, remains.
 Love is the harmony of Earth, and will bring you what you need as you feel love in your heart.

 (If you are on disability or going on it, I encourage you to go to the end of the document first.
 In the last six or so paragraphs I cover some considerations about how to help yourself if you are homeless or going onto ssi/ssdi.
 After that you may want to peruse the rest of this document.)

-The goods listed in this document (and in any American economy) do oppress the laborers and manufacturers in the supplying nations of the global south of the goods we enjoy, I am sorry to say, which is why I encourage you to be frugal.
-It is very hard to avoid.
+The goods listed in this document (and in any American economy) do oppress the laborers and manufacturers in the supplying nations of the global south of the goods we enjoy, I am sorry to say, which is another reason I encourage you to be frugal.
 Fair trade is another alternative, but fair trade prices are usually through the roof.
 If you can find American made products, that is a great way to buy.
 Also, it is very liberating to grow your own food, and I do suggest that you garden if you can.

 Some notes.
-This is a general resource guide, designed to help those in need with options, not obligations, to use as they wish.
 This document and website are a constant work in progress.
-If you value this work, please save it and print it out, and share it with your colleagues and use it with discretion with those in need.
-I value you your input, please email me if you have high value, low cost suggestions, or books that are very useful.
+If you value this work, please save it and print it out, and share it with your friends and share it with discretion with those in need.

-I am a Unitarian Universalist and a seasoned activist, and I have included information for rich and poor (gourmet recipes and ‘good and cheap’, for example) and contrary religious traditions (Christian and witch, for example) and everything in between.
+I am a Unitarian Universalist and a seasoned activist, and I have included information for rich and poor (gourmet recipes and ‘good and cheap’, for example) and contrary religious traditions (Christian and Wiccan, for example) and everything in between.
 The reason for this is because I have used much of it in my personal life or have discerned that it seems harmless… in fact, the mix of the melting pot of the variations of our America is a wonder.
-It really, really pays to be open minded.
-The only thing that gets in the way is malice, and that is not included here.
-If you or your organization has a problem with something on this document, please simply cut it out of the document in your copy.
-Please consider it to be Solomon’ s baby (how ironic); so please don’t ignore all of the good in the document if you disagree with a small portion of it.
+It really, really pays to be open-minded.

 A special note.
-Some of the links are not hyperlinked to websites.
+Some of the links below are not hyperlinked to websites.
 When this is so, please just copy the link and paste it in the address bar in a new window to bring up the website.
 Also, a number of websites have a entity following the web address.
 When you see this, if you want this link, type (or copy/paste) only the link address in a new window URL address bar w/o the at the end.
 Otherwise the website will not come up. 🙂

 http://www.consumerreports.org (finds the top buy in a market; at most libraries)